Find a good chiropractor requires a little diligence; it is important to do some homework ahead of time.

 A weak quadriceps muscle, in the absence of pain, may be caused by diabetes.
 Knee problems often affect the thigh too.

 The sciatic nerve symptoms are often at the back of the thigh, calf and side of the foot, though it depends on the root involved.
-Help for sciatica pain is at hand; don't wait until it's full blown.
+Help for neuralgic pain is at hand; don't wait until it is full blown and your leg goes lame.

 The lower leg muscles then may be affected.
 Can you raise your big toe?
 Are you able to stand on your toes on the affected limb?